assamite/cc-course-UH17/docs/source/ex_poem.rst

 =======================================

 .. note::
-    16.11.17 The assignments are not yet in their final form.
+    20.11.17 17:01 The assignments are in their final form.

 Introduction
 ------------